This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Travelling to Oviedo flight free from the UK

 If you want to visit Northern Spain from the UK without flying, you have two options.
+Though personally, I suggest with this type of journey you plan to spend at least 7 days in Spain to make this trip worthwhile.

 The first is to take the Eurostar to London, and from there, the train to Bayonne.
 To cross from France to Spain, you can opt for a two bus connection via Bilbao (likely slightly cheaper).
 You can expect this route to take around 16-hours if timed well.